carlynorama/P5Typescript/README.md

 <script src="p5js/p5.min.js"></script>
 ```

-### Clean up HTML
+### Clean up HTML / Move output

-Split the sketch into a separate HTML.
-Current state of project with some css.
+I wanted to clean up the HTML into and index and an embedded iframe, which means the I wanted a folder that would represent the the website.

+I changed the web files, moved the output in `tsconfig.json` and the webserver call in `package.json` as well.

+This is the current state of the project.